Priyanjana511/CS_Keywords/README.md

 Mechanical parts that can wear out over time.
 Generally slower compared to SSDs.
 Cost-effective for large storage needs.
-(This is a placeholder; search online for images of HDDs.)

 __Solid-State Drive (SSD)__

 Description: An SSD uses flash memory to store data, which makes it faster and more reliable than HDDs.
 It has no moving parts, which also makes it more durable.

 Characteristics:
-Faster read/write speeds.
-More expensive per gigabyte compared to HDDs.
-Often used in modern computers for improved performance.
-(This is a placeholder; search online for images of SSDs.)

 __Optical Drive__